LIAAD/Time-Matters/README.md

 					   "French".

 				 - date_granularity
+				   Default: "full"
 				   options:
+                                            "full" (means that all types of granularity will be retrieved, from the coarsest to the finest-granularity).
-					   "year" (means that for the date YYYY-MM-DD only the YYYY will be retrieved);
+                                            "day" (means that for the date YYYY-MM-DD-HH:MM:SS it will retrieve YYYY-MM-DD);
-					   "month" (means that for the date YYYY-MM-DD only the YYYY-MM will be retrieved);
+                                            "month" (means that for the date YYYY-MM-DD-HH:MM:SS only the YYYY-MM will be retrieved);
-					   "day" (means that for the date YYYY-MM-DD it will retrieve YYYY-MM-DD).
+                                            "year" (means that for the date YYYY-MM-DD-HH:MM:SS only the YYYY will be retrieved);

 				 - document_type
+				   Default: "News"
 				   options:
 					   "News" for news-style documents - default param;
 					   "Narrative" for narrative-style documents (e.g., Wikipedia articles);